brunurd/companion/README.md

 ![license][license-badge]
 ![npm-version][npm-version]

-A client to watch videos mainly youtube and twitch, but can access any website, outside the browser and pin on top of everything (always on top).
+Did you know Compy the companion?
+They are a friendly mini browser to pin on top of any other desktop app and keep doing your things while enjoying a live stream or a youtube video.

 ## Downloads